PeterAarts/FleetManagement/README.md

 * * Trailer data
 * * BodyBuilder data

+What is missing? => The Database structure !!
+On request I can provide a .sql file to create the database with some demodata.
 ## Core Capabilities
 The Fleet Management solution offers a range of features to help organizations manage their vehicle fleet efficiently: